diederikd/DemoWB/README.md

 # Using the Demo Workbench

-The workbench is developed using [Jetbrains MPS version 2018.2](http://jetbrains.com/mps/download).
+The workbench is developed using [Jetbrains MPS version 2019.3](http://jetbrains.com/mps/download).
 The diagrams in the workbench use mbeddr plugins.
-Visit https://github.com/mbeddr/mbeddr.core/releases for downloading the relevant version.
+Visit https://github.com/mbeddr/mbeddr.core/releases or https://build.mbeddr.com/ for downloading the relevant version.

 # DEMO